bwu-dart-playground/angular2/faq.md

     For support questions please use other channels like the ones listed in [CONTRIBUTING - Got a Question or Problem?](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#question)

     There is a nice new GitHub feature to "add reaction"s instead of `+1` posts.
 Please use this instead :+1:
+    +1 was deprecated in favor of "add reaction" please migrate to the new feature as soon as possible!

   - escardin community FAQ
     - https://github.com/escardin/angular2-community-faq#what-are-observables-and-where-can-i-learn-more-about-them-and-rx